-Red Light Therapy on the Rise as UAE Residents Struggle with Sleep & Skincare, New Report Reveals
+Red Light Therapy On The Rise As UAE Residents Struggle With Sleep & Skincare, New Report Reveals

-(MENAFN- Jack Taylor PR) BON CHARGE’s Global Red Light Therapy Trend Report reveals 67% of UAE residents struggle with sleep while 62% are dissatisfied with their skin's appearance

-Dubai, United Arab Emirates – 22 January 2025 – BON CHARGE, a multi-award-winning global leader in premium wellness technology, reveals UAE findings from its inaugural Global Red Light Therapy Trend Report.
-The insights highlight the UAE’s growing demand for at-home and easily accessible red light therapy solutions, proving the country as a global leader in science-backed wellness and beauty technology.
+(MENAFN- AETOSWire) (BUSINESS WIRE ) -- BON CHARGE , a multi-award-winning global leader in premium wellness technology, reveals UAE findings from its inaugural Global Red Light Therapy Trend Report.
+The insights highlight the UAE's growing demand for at-home and easily accessible red light therapy solutions, proving the country as a global leader in science-backed wellness and beauty technology.
 The report reveals seven in ten (70%) of respondents in the UAE have tried red light therapy (RLT), with 30% using it monthly - far surpassing any other market surveyed, highlighting the UAE's leading adoption of this growing wellness trend.

 Key findings show over half of UAE respondents struggle with sleep (67%) and are dissatisfied with their skin's condition (62%), and are actively seeking solutions to address these concerns.
 Additionally, 62% distrust skincare and beauty products without scientific backing, underscoring a preference for evidence-based wellness solutions.